TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/windowsguestdhcpdisabled.md

 # Cannot connect to VM using RDP
 <!--issueDescription-->
-We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because DHCP client service is disabled.
-This issue occurs if DHCP client service is disabled on the NIC in the Guest OS (Windows).
+We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because the DHCP client service is disabled.
+This issue occurs if the DHCP client service is disabled on the NIC in the Guest OS (Windows).
 <!--/issueDescription-->

 ## **Recommended Steps**